cakephp/phinx/CONTRIBUTING.md

 can use [docker-compose](https://docs.docker.com/compose/) which will start both database, install all development dependencies and run all unit tests.

-To get started, just run `docker-compose run phinx`.
-It will download all images, install all dependencies, hook them up and run all unit tests (note: SQLServer tests are not supported, yet).
+To get started, just run `dco run --rm phinx`.
+It will download all images, build&start development container create `phpunit.xml` configuration and switch you to that container.
+So just install dependencies with `composer install` and run unittests with `vendor/bin/phpunit`.

-You can also use `docker-compose run phinx install` to update/reinstall php composer packages manually.
-If you wish to drop into a shell, just run `docker-compose run phinx bash`, which will drop you right into a shell.

 ## Documentation